 Riteish Deshmukh: I prefer keeping a low profile.
 I’m always being a bit cautious of what I do and what I say.
 I measure my words whenever I talk and I hope to say the right things at the right time, if I don’t have anything interesting to say, I’d rather keep quiet.
 When I did adult comedies like Masti and Kya Kool Hai Hum, my father was the CM, so I asked, ‘Should I be doing these films?’
 And I remember my father telling me, ‘Your choices are your choices.
 You have to respect the kind of work that you do, and you respect whatever work you do – be it as an actor, or a spot boy on the set.
 You might be a lights man or a cameraman, or you might be a director or producer.
 You have to respect any work that you’re doing currently and do it with a full heart.’

-I agree that there have been times when we went to the Grand Masti phase and probably the third film where scenes have probably gone a bit too far.
+I agree that there have been times when we went to the Grand Masti phase and scenes in the third film have probably gone a bit too far.
 There have been many scenes that we have cut, where we were like, ‘Yaar, ye nahi kar sakte.
 Let’s get that thing down.
 Chalo, teen chhod dete hai, ek le lete hai.’
 Those are the kinds of negotiations that went on on the set, which the reviewer or the audience would never know about.
 But even after a lot of negotiation if someone asks, ‘This is what you give?’
 Yes, this is what we give.

 Smriti Kiran: Riteish, if somebody in your family decided that they were going for cricket, the entire spectrum of obsessions, as far as Indians are concerned – politics, cricket and cinema – would be complete.